MetOffice/simulation-systems/source/WorkingPractices/approvals.rst

 ``CODEOWNERS`` file.

 Code Owners should complete a review requesting changes if needed, and approving once they are happy.
-They only need review changes that fall in their area.
+They only need to review changes that fall in their area.

 ..
 Tip::